 This is one of those books which shift the mind to a serene, meditative state, as I found when I first read it in 2011.
-At the time, I was working in a city where my parents had chosen to move to, a place that had drained me of the feeling of home that I once had in Chennai, drained me of life.
-I was working as a software project leader, depressed by the draconian control of my parents who restricted me from travelling, from driving my own car, even from taking a walk to the next bus stop unless they accompanied me.
+At the time, I was working in a city where my parents had chosen to move to, a place that drained me of the feeling of home that I once had in Chennai.
+I was depressed by the draconian control of my parents who restricted me from travelling, driving my own car, even taking a walk to the next bus stop unless they accompanied me.
 It was around the time that I also read The Way of All Flesh by Samuel Butler and I was astonished to read how a clergyman in Victorian England and his wife tormented their son seeking to control his soul in almost the same manner as a civil engineer and his schoolteacher wife broke their daughter’s spirit in South India in the twenty first century.

 I wrote much of this into my first novel The Reengineers and in 2013, left my parents’ house – a place I could never call home given the emotional, mental and physical abuse I had to endure as they sought to control my life.
-I returned to Chennai and later moved to the UK in a quest to heal myself through the study and practice of literature, and books like these saved me, restoring my connection to my own self.
-Even though I moved on from my birth family, I have forgiven them and choose to keep good memories of times in Chennai, remembering my father as a man with a scholarly face who held my five year old hand and pointed out the migrating Siberian cranes as we went on a morning walk, taught me yoga and meditation and gave me a lifelong love of Indian classical music and dance.
+I returned to Chennai and later moved to the UK in a quest to heal myself through the study and practice of literature, and books like The Snow Geese helped restore my connection to my own self.
+Even though I moved on from my birth family, I have forgiven them and choose to keep good memories of times in Chennai, remembering my father as a man with a scholarly face who held my five year old hand and pointed out the migrating Siberian cranes as we went on a morning walk, taught me yoga and meditation and gave me a lifelong love of the classical arts.
 My mother I remember as the cheerful lady who taught me to recite Shakespeare when I was seven and gave me an enduring love of the English language.